sonata-nfv/tng-sp-ia/vim-wraper-heat/README.md

 [![Build Status](http://jenkins.sonata-nfv.eu/buildStatus/icon?job=son-sp-infrabstract-vim)](http://jenkins.sonata-nfv.eu/job/son-sp-infrabstract-vim)

-# VIM Adaptor
+# VIM Wrapper HEAT
-The VIM Adaptor is the component of the Infrastructure Abstraction Layer responsible to offer the functionalities of the underlying Virtual Infrastructure Managers to the SONATA Service Platform (SP) modules in a vendor-independent way.
-The adaptor can be used to attach virtual infrastructure points of presence (PoP), managed by a VIM.
-Once the VIM is attached to the SP, it can be used to deploy network services.
-VIM from different vendors are connected to the VIM Adaptor using specific VIM Wrapper entities, which are in charge of executing VIM specific tasks that map to the generic functionalities exported to the SP.
-The integration between southbound interface of the adaptor and the VIM is therefore a responsibility of the Wrapper developer, when it comes to specify the medium and technologies used by adaptor and the VIM to interact, and of the SP operator, when it comes to configure credentials and endpoints to establish the connection.
+VIM from different vendors are connected to the VIM NBI using specific VIM Wrapper entities, which are in charge of executing VIM specific tasks that map to the generic functionalities exported to the SP.
+The integration between southbound interface of the wrapper and the VIM is therefore a responsibility of the Wrapper developer, when it comes to specify the medium and technologies used by wrapper and the VIM to interact, and of the SP operator, when it comes to configure credentials and endpoints to establish the connection.
 A repository is used to store the registered VIMs configuration and the VIM-dependant information on the deployed and running network services.

 ### Building
-* You can run 'docker build -t vim-adaptor .' in this folder to build the self-contained docker image of the VIM-adaptor
+* You can run 'docker build -t vim-wraper-heat .' in this folder to build the self-contained docker image of the VIM-wrapper-heat

 If you prefer to manually build the source code, please consider the following: